AndreasFerdinand/Syllable.js/README.md

 Keep in mind, that regular expression must contain at least the named capturing groups `Word` and `Other`.

 #### Changing html Output
 By default Syllable.js splits the words in syllables and wraps them into `<font>` tags using a `color` attribute to set the display color.
 The reason, why styling is done using attributes and not using stylesheets is, that the stylesheet color is lost by some browsers on copy & paste.
-For example the word 'football' is transformed to the following code:
+For example the word 'Football' is transformed to the following code:

 ```html
 <font color="blue">Foot</font><font color="red">ball</font>